teambit/docs/docs/guides/authentication.md

 ### No/Wrong public key uploaded to bit.dev

-Go to you profile settings and make sure the correct publick key was uploaded to Bit.
+Go to you profile settings and make sure the correct public key was uploaded to Bit.